s4s0l/sqlc-gen-typescript/README.md

 # sqlc-gen-typescript

+## Story behind this fork

+Be aware that this is based on repo that has unclear licensing [see here](https://github.com/sqlc-dev/sqlc-gen-typescript/issues/52).

+What I was missing was support for [libsql](https://github.com/tursodatabase/libsql).
+I didn't create PR out of this, because it is waaay to rough around the edges for my liking.

+Driver name is 'libsql'.

 > [!CAUTION]
 > Here be dragons!
 This plugin is still in early access.
 Expect breaking changes, missing functionality, and sub-optimal output.
 Please report all issues and errors.
 Good luck!